Haeako/Fisheye_Object_Detection/README.md

 ## ⚡ Inference Speed on Jetson AGX Xavier (30W ALL, single `.engine`)

-Results for FP32 are reported in ICCV 2025 evaluation.
-FP16 results are shown here for reference only.
+Accuracy for the FP32 model is reported based on the ICCV 2025 evaluation.
+The FP16 model has not yet been evaluated for accuracy; results shown here reflect FPS only.

 | Model                         | FPS   | Normalized (max=25) |
 | ----------------------------- | ----- | ------------------- |